 - Bread, Rolls, or Biscuits.
-If you don’t have cornbread, pair the Instant Pot Chili with some crusty bread or rolls or biscuits.
+If you don’t have cornbread, pair the Instant Pot Chili with some crusty bread or rolls, or biscuits.
 All would be delicious.

 - Hot Dogs.
 Pour the chili over hot dogs to make chili dogs.

 - Baked Potatoes.
-Another option is to pour the chili over a baked potato and top with cheese!!
+Another option is to pour the chili over a baked potato and top it with cheese!!
 Delicious.

 - Green Salad.
-Pair the chili with a green salad for a lower carb option.
+Pair the chili with a green salad for a lower-carb option.

-Check Out These Other Unique Chili Recipes
+More Unique Chili Recipes

-- Mediterranean Vegetarian Chili is an easy delicious one pot 30-minute meal that is perfect for a Sunday supper or an easy weeknight meatless meal.
+- Mediterranean Vegetarian Chili is an easy delicious one-pot 30-minute meal that is perfect for a Sunday supper or an easy weeknight meatless meal.

 Instant Pot Chili (Pressure Cooker Chili